newtdogg/CV/README.md

 Working in customer facing roles at several organisations in the hospitality sector required effective teamworkand a customer focus.
 This taught valuable communication skills and has helped working in high pressuresituations in any environment

 ## Skills
-- **Technical**: JavaScript (ES6), TypeScript, Node.js, Vue.js, Vuex, SCSS, Git, Nightwatch.js, Cucumber, Cypress.io.Also proficient in C#, Java, and Ruby
+- **Technical**: JavaScript (ES6), React, TypeScript, Node.js, Vue.js, Vuex, SCSS, styled-components, mobx-state-tree, Git, Nightwatch.js, Cucumber, Cypress.io.
+Also proficient in C#, Unity, Java, and Ruby
 - **Personal**: Team worker, strong communicator and public speaker, fast-learner, enthusiastic

 ## Education